seanlynch/waterfinity/readme.md

 # Waterminus

-Finite liquid physics for modern Minetest.
+An experiment to see how well finite water can be made to work in Minetest.

 ## Physics

 * *Source* liquid always tries to produce more flowing liquid.
 * *Flowing* liquid evens out with its neighbours.
 * Thin liquid runs towards holes up to N blocks away.
-* If jittering is enabled, almost even liquid will jitter around randomly, so all bodies even out "eventually".
+* If the `Jittering` setting is enabled, almost even liquid will jitter around randomly, so all bodies even out "eventually".

 ## Mod support

 * `default`: Finite water and lava replace the 'regular' variants in generation.
 * `buckets`: Custom buckets are supported with basic liquid pickup/place logic.
-Proper liquid pointing will be available with MT 5.9.0.
+Proper liquid pointing will be available with MT 5.9.
 * `mesecons`: Pistons can push into liquids and compress them against blocks.
 (WIP)

 ## API